FITing-Tree: A Data-aware Index Structure

+Using linear functions to approximate the distribution makes \system{} a form of a learned index~\cite{learnedindexes}.
+However, in contrast to the initially proposed techniques, our approach allow us to (1) bound for the worst-case lookup performance, (2) efficiently support insert operations, and (3) enable paging (i.e., the entire data does not have to reside in a contiguous memory region).
+Furthermore, although the problem of approximating distributions using piece-wise functions is also not new~\cite{ESCH196985,Braess1971,smartgrid,shatkay1996approximate,keogh2001online,FU2011164,simsearch,Xu:2012:AAO:2247596.2247620,Liu:2008:NOM:1477069.1477485,neumann}, none of these techniques have been applied to indexing and therefore do not consider operations that indexes must support.

-Another interesting observation is that our variable-sized paging approach is orthogonal to node-level compression techniques such as the previously mentioned prefix- or suffix truncation.
-In other words, since our index internally uses a tree structure to find the page that a given key belongs to, we can still apply these well-known compression techniques to further reduce an index's size.
-Other techniques such as adaptive indexing~\cite{adaptive} and database cracking~\cite{dbcracking} also reduce the number of keys in an index by building fine-grained indexes for regions that are queried more often.
-To that end, these techniques are also orthogonal since our technique leverages the data distribution, instead of knowledge about the workload, to compress the index size.
+Another interesting observation is that our compression scheme in \system{} is orthogonal to node-level compression techniques such as the previously mentioned prefix/suffix truncation.
+In other words, since \system{} internally uses a tree structure for inner nodes, we can still apply these techniques to further reduce an index's size.